benchmarkstudios/barebones/README.md

 * [LiveReload Chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

-Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory, then open /barebones/ in a command line tool, such as Mac Terminal, then first install the bourbon/neat gems if you haven't already:

-    $ gem install bourbon
-    $ gem install neat

-Then install bourbon/neat to the theme's css folder

-    $ cd css
-    $ bourbon install
-    $ neat install

- and run the following to install all of this project's Grunt dependencies:
+Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory and run the following to install all of this project's Grunt dependencies:

-    $ npm install --save-dev
+    $ npm install

 Then run `grunt`: